david-wu/fuzz/README.md

 # fuzz-js
-fuzz-js is a typo tolerant fuzzy search that sorts strings based on their edit distance Check out a live demo here! https://david-wu.github.io/assets/fuzz-js
+fuzz-js is a typo tolerant fuzzy search that sorts strings based on their edit distance.
+Check out a live demo along with an explanation on how it works here! https://david-wu.github.io/assets/fuzz-js

 ## Setup